 Use the dropdown menu to filter which types of aircraft are displayed, such as low flying, helicopters, jets or no jets.

 Be aware that in order for an aircraft to appear on the Aircraft overlay, it has to have a ADS-B transceiver and the transceiver must be on and transmitting.
-There also must be sufficient receivers in the area that can receive the transceiver's tranmission and relay it to the internet.
+There also must be sufficient receivers in the area that can receive the transceiver's transmission and relay it to the internet.
 Aircraft may not show up in the overlay for a number of reasons including (but not limited to): the aircraft is on the ground and turned off, the aircraft is in an area without sufficient receivers or the aircraft is flying too low.